moodlehq/refactoring-interview/README.md

 ---

 ### explanation of the current state
-This is a legacy widget that you have inherited which that caught the eye of an interested manager.
+This is a legacy widget that you have inherited which caught the eye of an interested manager.

 The interested manager wants it updated and ready for production asap so any changes shouldn't take more than half a day to complete.